 Environmental by Nature

 When building a shade structure environmental impact is considered.
-Considerations include site heritage, preservation of trees, preventing erosion, preserving diversity of the ecology, containment of water and more.
+Environmental considerations include site heritage, preservation of trees, preventing erosion, preserving diversity of the ecology, containment of water and so much more.
+Minimising environmental impact starts early.
+Environmental and safety reviews occur at planning, development and design stages.

 Shade Structure to cool solar inverters